RKeelan/Website/src/pages/index.md

 canonicalPath: "index.html"
 ---

 I am a writer and programmer living in Canada.
-See below for my published stories.
+Find me on Twitter/X as [@R_Keelan](https://x.com/R_Keelan), or on Bluesky as [@rkeelan](https://bsky.app/profile/rkeelan.bsky.social), and see below for my published stories.

 ## 2025